harris-chris/Jot.jl/notes_on_this_branch.md

   - This should still be platform-agnostic
   - This script will have to be started via AWS RIE, see example in `get_bootstrap_script`
   - The bootstrap script is actually a bash script, need to add the --trace_compile onto that
+  - PackageCompile should also try to run the test suite.

 There are a couple of scripts here that are useful for observing performance: